lapinek/platform-scripting/README.AM.md

 <br/>

-> You may encounter some less than useful messages from the scripting engine in the debug output, like the first one displayed above.
+> You may encounter some less than useful messages from the scripting engine in the debug output, like the first line displayed above.
 In further examples in this writing, this "noise" will be mostly omitted.

 For another example, the top-level variables present in OAuth2 Access Token Modification Script: